asood-life/into-the-wild/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
    You set out for the famed Jim Corbett National Park with dreams of catching a glimpse of the majestic Royal Bengal Tiger.
 However, after hours of wandering through the dense jungle, disappointment settles in as not even a rustle in the bushes hints at the presence of wildlife, let alone the elusive tiger.
 Your much-anticipated adventure seems to have hit a roadblock.
 But fear not, I have a solution in hand.
 How about harnessing tech to track down your favorite anima.
-And let's not forget the visual spectacle of exploring the rich fauna that reside in these ecosystems.
+And let's not forget the visual spectacle of exploring the rich fauna that reside in these.
 </div>

 <h3 id="overview">Overview</h3>
 <div>
    The project is a culmination of inspiration drawn from above, crafted to ensure a fulfilling experience.
 Explore the rich and diverse fauna inhabiting these habitats.
-The application, thus developed empowers users to navigate through a curated list of animals, enabling them to select their preferred species and discover them in their habitats.
+The application, thus developed empowers users to navigate through a curated list of animals, enabling them to select their preferred species.
 </div>

 <h3 id="implementation">Implementation</h3>
 <div>
-   I have developed a <b>responsive web application</b> leveraging <b>Vue 3</b> for the frontend in conjunction with <b>Tailwind CSS</b>.
+   I have developed a <b>responsive web application</b> leveraging <b>Vue 3</b> for frontend in conjunction with <b>Tailwind CSS</b>.
    <br><br>
     I designed separate Vue components for the search box and the map.
 To facilitate efficient data transfer between them, I created a reactive <code>EventBus</code> object.
-This setup allows the selected animal from the list to be communicated to the map component, ensuring the marker's location is updated in-place on the map.
+This setup allows the selected animal from the list to be communicated to the map component, ensuring that the marker's location is updated in-place on the map.
    <br><br>
    Moreover, I have integrated Google Maps using the <b>Google Maps API</b> to the frontend utilizing <b>vue3-google-map</b> npm package which has been described in: <a href="https://www.npmjs.com/package/vue3-google-map">https://www.npmjs.com/package/vue3-google-map</a>
 </div>